chinarjoshi/bones/README.md

-# slate-repo
+# bones
-Purely declarative package repository for slate
+Read the description